-- Maintain and update bulletin boards and hall decorations on a regular basis, with a mix of informational materials and educational Post all flyers and posters issued by The Department of Housing and Residence Life in a timely manner, and also be timely in removing outdated posters and flyers.
+- Maintain and update bulletin boards and hall decorations on a regular basis, with a mix of informational materials and educational Post all fliers and posters issued by The Department of Housing and Residence Life in a timely manner, and also be timely in removing outdated posters and fliers.

 - Be familiar with and refer students to additional resources when appropriate (such as Housing and Residence Life, Student Health, Counseling Services, Psychological Services, University Police, etc.).

 - Check building mailbox daily.

 - Strictly adhere to all policies and procedures regarding access to and use of building master and all other keys issued for work-related purposes.

 - Assist with recruiting, selecting, and training new staff members.

 - Read and be familiar with the Resident Advisor Staff Manual, Residence Hall Guide, Student Code of Conduct, and all other relevant materials regarding campus resources, policies, and procedures.

 - Must conduct themselves professionally and exercise common sense and mature, good judgment in interactions or relationships with residents/staff and are strongly cautioned against dating staff/residents, especially those in the community.

 - If potential for such a relationship should develop, the Area Coordinator and the Assistant Area Coordinator will be notified immediately.